Integration considerations

 Download

-• Your app should continue to show that they remain enrolled in smart charging during this period, even when the vehicle is unplugged or away from home.
+• Show users they're still enrolled in smart charging even when the vehicle is unplugged or away from home

 Copy linkRollout considerations